 The State Investment Commission, which sets investment policy and oversees the investments of the System, created three limited liability companies to account for assets invested by managers within its Crisis Protection Class - Trend Following.
 The System is the sole equity member in each of the limited liability companies.
-The System's investment is reported at the net asset based on independently audited financial statements as of and for the year ended June 30.
+The System's investment is reported at the net asset value based on independently audited financial statements as of June 30, 2021.